Nik11021999/OpenVPN_DSP/README.md

 <pre>
 $ tcpdump -i eth0 -w capture_eth0.pcap
+#After stopping the capture (ctrl+C), copy the file in the "captures" folder
+$ cp capture_eth0 /captures
 </pre>

 Obviously, you'll not be able to decrypt most of the packets captured because the two entities (client and server) will encrypt them as soon as the chipher spec will be exchanged.